Asymptotic behavior of some factorizations of random words: Abstract

 \section{Abstract}

-This paper considers the normalized lengths of the factors of the Lyndon decomposition of finite random words with $n$ independent letters drawn from a finite or infinite totally ordered alphabet according to a general probability distribution.
-We prove, firstly, that the limit law of the lengths of the smallest Lyndon factors is a variant of the stickbreaking process.
+In this paper we consider the normalized lengths of the factors of some factorizations of random words.
+First, for the \emph{Lyndon factorization} of finite random words with $n$ independent letters drawn from a finite or infinite totally ordered alphabet according to a general probability distribution, we prove that the limit law of the normalized lengths of the smallest Lyndon factors is a variant of the stickbreaking process.
 Convergence of the distribution of the lengths of the longest factors to a Poisson-Dirichlet distribution follows.
-Secondly, we prove that the distribution of the normalized length of the standard right factor of a random $n$-letters long Lyndon word, derived from such an alphabet, converges, when $n$ is large, to:
+Secondly we consider the \emph{standard factorization} of random \emph{Lyndon word} : we prove that the distribution of the normalized length of the standard right factor of a random $n$-letters long Lyndon word, derived from such an alphabet, converges, when $n$ is large, to: